ignacya/FlySearch/README.md

 * `mimic_run_cls_names` -- Used to specify specific class names to be run during mimic run.
 Useful in case you need a rerun of a specific class.
 The syntax is `class1,class2,class3`.
 We recommend setting it to `*` to run all classes.
 * `continue_from` -- runs the benchmark from the specified trajectory number.
 Useful in case you want to continue a previously interrupted run.
-Works with mimicing.
+Works with mimicking.

 ## Dependencies